-Slow wave structure

-Principle: In order to have extended interaction, the electron beam and the interaction, the electron beam and the nicrowave signal must travel nicrowave signal must travel together at the same rate of speed.
-Unfortunately, as we know that the Unfortunately, as we know that the RF signal travels at the speed of light, while the electrons are much slower with the help of slow wave structure the rf signal is slowed down.
-The amount of a
+Scanned by CamScanner Travelling wave Jubes -> The TWT (Trowelling wave Jube) employs a magnefically focussed electron beam and a show wave structure. > Slow wave structures : These are Special type of circuits, used in the microwave tubes to reduce the wave Velocity in a certain direction so that a prolonged interaction between the electron beam and the signal wave may take place.
+Electron beam - DRF output Input slow wave structure Principle: In order to have extended interaction, the electron beam and the microwave signal must travel together at the same rate of speed.
+Unfortunately, as we know that the RF Signal travels at the speed of light, while the electrons are much stower with the help of slow wave structure the rf signal is slowed down.
+The amount of

-Slowing down is determined by the pitch of the spiral and thus the phase velocity of the field is given by, 2/2 = + =, p is the pitch of the helix, the is the transit time to complete one pitch Travelling wave tube amplifier: -> TWTA forms a high gain > 40dB low noise (NF < 10dB), wide band microwave amplifier. -> They are designed for the frequency range 0.3-50 GHZ.
-Electron beam Altenuator Pube body Filament cathode control arrobe helix RF 1/P collage Beam supply witige Collector Supply voltage
+Slowing down is determined by the pitch of the spiral and thus the phase velocity of the field is given by, 2p = p = p is the pitch of the helix, t. is the transit time to complete one pitch Travelling wave tube amplifier: > TWTA forms a high gain > 40de low noise (NF<10dB), wide band microwave amplifier. -> They are designed for the frequency range 0,3-50 GHZ. for cussing magnet Electron beam Attenuator Pube body Filament cathode control anole Collect helix electron Electron beam focussing magnet RF Gain RF 1/P output collage Beam supply withege Collector Supply voltage

-- The TWT contains an electron gun, which produces and then accelerates an electron beam along the axis of the tube. - The surrounding static magnet provides a magnetic field along the axis of the tube to focus the electrons into a light beam. - A helical slow wave structure is placed at the centre of the tube to slow down the rebuilty with the RF signal travels so with the that it travels with the travels with the relacity of electrons in the beam. - The RF signal injected at the input end of the helix browels down the helix wire al- the speed of light, but the coiled shape causes the wave to travel a much greater total distance than the electron beam. - -> changing the no. of turns or the diameter of the turns in the helix wire, the speed at the helix wire, the speed at which the RF signal were tramele in the form of axial F field

-- down the tube, can be varied. - -) De beam voltage is adjusted so that beam velocity is slightly greater than that of the axial field. - -> An attenuator is placed once a part of the helix on midway to attenuate any reflected wants generated due to impedance mismatch that would be fed back to the input to cause oscittations.

-Analysis of TWTA
+The TWT contains an electron gun, which produces and then accelerates an electron beam along the axis of the tube. -> The surrounding static magnet provides a magnetic field along the axis of the tube to focus the electrons into a tight beam. > A helical slow wave structure is placed at the centre of the tube to slow down the velocity with which the RF signal trowels so that it travels with the velocity of electrons in the beam. > The RF signal injected at the input end of the helix travels doion the helix wire al- the Speed of light, but the coiled shape causes the wave to travel a much greater total distance than the electron beam. -> changing the no. of turns or the diameter of the turns in the helix wire, the speed at which the RF signal were tranele in the form of axial E field down the tube, can be varied. -> De beam voltage is adjusted so that beam velocity is slightly greater than that of the axial field. -> An attenuator is placed once a Part of the helix on midway to attenuate any reflected womes generated due to impedance mismatch that would be fed back to the input to cause oscittations.
+Analysis of TWTA (1) wave propagation in Helix.)
+In TWTA, an axial microwave Figled component is being Created inside a pelix slow-wave guide by injecting the input šignal into it. -) This field will decelerate the electrons in the axial beam at Some sections, and at other sections it will accelerate them resulting in density modulation in the beam in accordance with the input signal.

-Now propagation in Helix.